-PAat least thirty (30) days prior to returning from leave, the member may request reinstatement will notify by submitting a written request to the Chief of Staff.-The request shall include the desired , in writing, of the date of returnand a summary of relevant activities during leave.
+At least thirty (30) days prior to returning from leave, the member may request reinstatement by submitting a written request to the Chief of Staff.
+The request shall include the desired date of return and a summary of relevant activities during leave.
 The member must establish, to the reasonable satisfaction of the Chief of Staff that the member is able to perform, with or without reasonable accommodations, the clinical activities delineated on their privileges, according to accepted standards of professional performance and without posing a direct threat to patients.
 The staff member may be subject to monitoring and/or proctoring as determined by the Credentials Committee/Medical Executive Committee upon the recommendation of the member's Department.
-Based on the member's activity during the leave period, the Chief of Staff determination will be guided by the reappointment procedures addressed in these Bylaws.
+Based on the member's activity during the leave period, the Chief of Staff will determine the status of the member's privileges and prerogatives.
+The Chief of Staff determination will be guided by the reappointment procedures addressed in these Bylaws.